-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Galapagos Islands: Allie Almario of Premier Tours.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Galápagos Islands: Allie Almario of Premier Tours.

-Allie’s passion for wildlife conservation, photography, and indigenous cultures helps explain her fascination with Latin America, especially the Galapagos Islands.
-As the former executive director of the International Galapagos Tour Operators Association, Allie has a bead on which ships operate sustainably and support local conservation efforts—and which don’t.
+Allie’s passion for wildlife conservation, photography, and indigenous cultures helps explain her fascination with Latin America, especially the Galápagos Islands.
+As the former executive director of the International Galápagos Tour Operators Association, Allie has a bead on which ships operate sustainably and support local conservation efforts—and which don’t.
 She can pinpoint the best luxury ship for your needs, and she can even acquire a private guide (for a price) if you prefer private shore excursions.
-If you’re spending a few days on Santa Cruz Island, she can arrange for you to interact with the one part of the ecosystem that visitors so often miss—the Galapagos’ human inhabitants.
-Allie helped edit the bestselling guide to the region, The Galapagos Islands: The Essential Handbook for Exploring, Enjoying and Understanding Darwin’s Enchanted Islands, and she served as location scout for the acclaimed documentary The Galapagos Affair: Satan Came to Eden.
+If you’re spending a few days on Santa Cruz Island, she can arrange for you to interact with the one part of the ecosystem that visitors so often miss—the Galápagos’ human inhabitants.
+Allie helped edit the bestselling guide to the region, The Galápagos Islands: The Essential Handbook for Exploring, Enjoying and Understanding Darwin’s Enchanted Islands, and she served as location scout for the acclaimed documentary The Galápagos Affair: Satan Came to Eden.

 Ships and Cabins

-Best-value ships
+Best-value ship

-The Coral I and II.
-These first-class sister ships carry 20 and 36 people, respectively, and the range of cabin categories and cruise lengths helps the budget-conscious.
 Don’t book any ship lower than superior tourist class unless you want iffy service and less-experienced (and less English-proficient) naturalist guides.

 Best ships for a splurge